Kometa-Team/Kometa/docs/config/operations.md

     ???+ warning

-        When used in combination with Overlays, this could cause PMM to reset the poster and then reapply all overlays on each run, which will result in [image bloat](../pmm/scripts/image-cleanup.md).
+        When used in combination with Overlays, this could cause Kometa to reset the poster and then reapply all overlays on each run, which will result in [image bloat](../kometa/scripts/imagemaid.md).

     <hr style="margin: 0px;">